 This diagram illustrates normal variation in sex hormones across a woman’s lifespan.

 Our bodies are remarkably effective at managing changing levels of hormones throughout our lifetime.
-However, the cumulative effects of poor diet, chronic stress, lack of sleep, too little exercise, and environmental toxins often undermine our body’s ability to compensate, causing our sex hormones to get pushed out-of-sync.
-During the most dramatic changes — such as pregnancy and perimenopause — these changes can feel especially uncomfortable.
-Now is the time to offer your body the kind of support it needs to restore hormonal balance and ensure a smooth transition into menopause.
+However, the cumulative effects of poor diet, chronic stress, lack of sleep, too little exercise, and environmental toxins often undermine the body’s ability to compensate, causing sex hormones to fall out-of-sync.
+During times of the most dramatic changes — such as pregnancy and perimenopause — these changes can feel especially uncomfortable.
+Perimenopause is the time to offer your body the kind of support it needs to restore hormonal balance and ensure a smooth transition into menopause.

 Chronic stress can amplify the effects of changing sex hormone and neurotransmitter levels in perimenopause and menopause, as well as the ratios between these hormones, resulting in more dramatic symptoms.
 It’s helpful to remember that the basic building blocks for hormones can either head toward the production of stress hormone (cortisol) or sex hormones.
 With chronic stress, continual production of cortisol causes sex hormone production to take a back seat.
 As a result, both stress management and adrenal support are critical in turning this around.